antrea-io/antrea/docs/contributors/docker-desktop-alternatives.md

 Desktop](https://www.docker.com/products/docker-desktop).
 Starting January 31
 2022, Docker Desktop requires a per user paid subscription for professional use in "large" companies (more than 250 employees or more than $10 million in annual revenue).
-See [https://www.docker.com/pricing/faq for details].
+See <https://www.docker.com/pricing/faq> for details.
 For developers who contribute to Antrea as an employee of such a company (and not in their own individual capacity), it is no longer possible to use Docker Desktop to build (and possibly run) Antrea Docker images locally, unless they have a Docker